To ensure a successful transition to low carbon energy, we need to encourage citizens to adopt more sustainable energy practices and behaviours.

 ENABLE.EU is using foresight to understand how to encourage people to make better and more sustainable energy choices.
 Its three transition workshops will bring together experts and citizens to create a realistic roadmap for the future.
 To begin with, 60 experts will be asked to envision future energy scenarios.
 Then, citizens from 80 households will refine these scenarios based on their experiences, offering their feedback on enablers and barriers to adopting sustainable energy behaviours.
 Finally, we will bring these experts and citizens together to create a roadmap for the future.

 This participatory vision will be built in three phases, culminating with three workshops:

 The Transition Visioning Workshop was a two-day workshop held on 14-15 June 2018 in Sofia, Bulgaria.
 Interactive work in small groups allowed all participants to speak and share their knowledge.
 Taking into consideration the targets set by Europe 2020 and the Energy Union Initiative, the workshop addressed the following questions:

 - What are the desired end results or functions of energy practices?

 - What are the emerging actions and practices that are considered marginal but could shape our energy behaviours in the future?

 - What are the most promising actions related to technologies, policies, and behavioural changes that will have the highest impact on individual and collective energy practices in the future?

-The Transition Backcasting Workshop will be another two-day workshop held on 29-30 November 2018 at the Palazzo Falletti, Via Panisperna 207, in Rome, Italy.
-Interactive work in small groups will allow all participants to speak and share their knowledge.
-Taking into consideration the scenarios, the workshops will discuss the following questions:
+The Transition Practice Workshop was another two-day workshop held on 29-30 November 2018 at the Palazzo Falletti, Via Panisperna 207, in Rome, Italy.
+Interactive work in small groups allowed all participants to speak and share their knowledge.
+Taking into consideration the scenarios, the workshops discussed the following questions: